tabulify/tabulify/db/Readme.md

   * A primaryKey object is created from a targetTableDef object
   * A foreignKey object is created from a targetTableDef object

-The dataType object is the only independant object and comes from a collection created from the database.
+The dataType object is the only independent object and comes from a collection created from the database.
 Precision and scale are attributes of the column object.

 ### Stream